Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 cut and fold pop-up abstract windows

 In this article, we'll explore how to use TypeScript and Solandra-SVG to generate physical cut-and-fold and pop-up patterns.
-You will create physical artifacts from code.
+You will learn how to create physical artifacts from code.

 The Graphics Library

 I created a library for SVG graphics in TypeScript a few years ago.
-It offers a TypeScript friendly API with good autocompletion and concise code that leverages fluent APIs: the method call returns the object for further method calls.
+It offers a TypeScript-friendly API with good autocompletion and concise code that leverages fluent APIs: the method call returns the object for further method calls.
 This approach is a bit non-standard these days as it is more of an OOP pattern, but works nicely.
-One of the challenges with SVG is remembering all the random API names (is it cx or x?) but by having a few basic primitives: a top level svg thing, a path thing and an attributes thing the amount you need to remember is dramatically smaller.
-The top level svg thing takes care of additional complexities like pseudo-random number generation, iterating across the 'canvas' and outputting the actual SVG.
+One of the challenges with SVG is remembering all the random API names (is it cx or x?) but by having a few basic primitives: a top-level svg object, a path object, and an attributes object, the amount you need to remember is dramatically smaller.
+The top-level svg object takes care of additional complexities like pseudo-random number generation, iterating across the 'canvas' and outputting the actual SVG.

 Using it can often feel declarative and is usually very easy to modify.
-For example here we create a stroked path, add a fill then draw a regular polygon.
+For example, here we create a stroked path, add a fill then draw a regular polygon.
 At each stage TypeScript autocompletion guides us.
-We don't need to know or remember where to import a regularPolygon function, we just use it on the path.
-The path we get from the top level thing.
+We don't need to know or remember where to import a regularPolygon function, we just use it on the path, which we get from the top-level object.

 s.strokedPath((a) => a.fill(220, 90, 80, 0.5)).regularPolygon(